 Bar: a small section of music.
 The bars in a piece of music usually have the same number of beats in them.
 A bar line is a vertical line used to divide the beats into bars.

-Beat is the regular count that keeps us together, in time, when we play in a group.
+Beat is the regular count that keeps us together, in time, when we play in a group is like a conversation, with one singer or group of singers doing the call and the others answering.

 Call and response